-Lead Acid vehicle batteries require direct current (dc) to recharge.
+Batteries require a direct current (dc) power supply to allow recharge.

 In use, the vehicle battery is recharged by generator either engine driven alternator or dynamo whilst the engine is running.

 The battery charging voltage must be controlled by a voltage regulator at slightly above the battery system voltage, for example a 12 volt car battery would be recharged at around 13.5 volts.

 Alternative additional methods exist of recharging vehicle batteries whilst a vehicle is moving including regenerative braking as used in modern hybrid vehicles.

 Any method of generating electricity and rectification to direct current (dc) could be used to recharge a car battery providing the voltage is regulated and sufficient current provided.

 Possible battery charging sources are solar panel ( Photovoltaic ) battery chargers, wind generators, mains powered battery chargers, dynamo, alternator.

 Vehicle Battery Construction